ivanchen20/Slide/1018_Navigation/_posts/1001-04-01-SmartHalo.md

 ![smarthalo](images/nav_img/smarthalo/operation.png)

 <!--
-    0. logo / pages
+    0. logo
-    1. panel
+    1. what it looks like?
-    2. features
+    2. how it works?
-    3. installation
-    4. app view
+    3. app view
     -->